The GNU make Utility and Makefiles

 The make utility

-There is a UNIX tool called make that’s commonly used to compile C programs that are made up of several files, and (sometimes) involve several compilation steps.
-There’s a lot of power in the make tool, but what we want to introduce here is a simple use of it, which lets us avoid having to remember a long, complicated compile command (e.g., in line 1 of the output from the prime number program we saw in the previous lesson).
+There is a UNIX tool called make that’s commonly used to compile C programs that are made up of several files and (sometimes) involve several compilation steps.
+There’s a lot of power in the make tool, but what we want to introduce here is a simple use of it, which lets us avoid having to remember a long, complicated compile command (e.g., on line 1 of the output from the prime number program we saw in the previous lesson).

-The make utility uses a special plain-text file that we write and that has to reside in the same directory as our program and has to be called Makefile.
+The make utility uses a special plain text file that we write and that has to reside in the same directory as our program and has to be called Makefile.
 We can think of a Makefile as a recipe for making our program (i.e. linking and compiling).

 The Makefile file